PineappleRind/personalhealthprotection/README.md

 ### About us

-We are a blogging website were we post updates and blogs about the pandemic
+We are a blogging website.
+On our website we post updates and blogs about the ongoing global pandemic.
-ex: What vitamins to take?
-And how to clean your grocerys.

 Since the pandemic is slowing down, this website when finished *might* be used for some other blog.
 Most of the articles will be written by [@FFlop](https://github.com/fflop)